Accessibility Consulting Service

 About The accessible Group

 Accessible Accommodation provides professional consulting on how to make your premises accessible AND stylish, whether you are building a new property or renovating an existing one.
 (Hotels, Resorts, Holiday Houses and more).

 Our Reports are tailored to your business needs and premises, providing a detailed breakdown of the recommended improvements and changes you need to make to become ATDW Accessible Accredited.
 Using our three-tiered ‘Accessible Qualified’ rating system, we can help you dissect what’s really needed to embrace travellers with disabilities, and what is a waste of money.

 Disability building codes are for permanent accessible accommodation and often do not translate well for the tourism industry.
 We layer the Australian Standards beneath feedback of our 30,000 followers.
 We help make your property accessible to tourists without breaking the bank.

 What to expect in a report?

 Here are some examples of what we have recommended to our clients; they aren’t extensive or expensive, they are effective solutions to ensure you are providing a safe, friendly and welcoming environment to people with disabilities:

-PROBLEM: Government regulations require a $900 wall mounted shower chair (chair, labour and re-tiling, totalling $5,300) in the bathroom.
+PROBLEM (Property refurbishment): Government regulations require a $900 wall-mounted shower chair (chair, labour and re-tiling, totalling $5,300) in the bathroom.
 However, (after we polled 7,000 followers) less than half can actually use them!

 SOLUTION: A free-standing shower chair from Bunnings.
 Instead, the total cost only $87.